The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Autoregressive architecture of the Boltzmann distribution of pairwise interacting systems

+as outputs of the first layer (see Fig.~\ref{fig:arch}), we can write the conditional probability as a feed-forward neural network:

-Then, a second layer acts on the set of $x_{il}^1$ (see fig.\ref{fig:arch}).
-The $\sum_{c}$ is over the $2^{N-i}$ number of configurations of the set of $\mathbf{x}_{>i}$ variables.
+As shown in Fig.~\ref{fig:arch}, a second linear transformation acts on the set of $x_{il}^1$ variables.
 The parameters of the second layer are

 where $c$ is the index of the configuration of the set of $\mathbf{x}_{>i}$ variables.
-Then, the two functions $\rho^{\pm}$ are obtained by applying the non-linear operator $\log \Sigma \exp (\mathbf{x}) = \log(\sum_i e^{x_i})$ at the output of the second layer (see fig.\ref{fig:arch}).
-As the last layer, the two $\rho^{\pm}$ and $x_i^1$ are combined with the right signs, and the sigma function is applied.
-The whole ARNN architecture of the Boltzmann distribution of the general pairwise interacting Hamiltonian ($\text{H}_2\text{ARNN}$) is depicted in fig.\ref{fig:arch}.
-The total number of parameters scales exponentially with the system size, making its direct use infeasible for the sampling process.
-Nevertheless, the $\text{H}_2\text{ARNN}$ architecture shows some interesting features: \begin{itemize} \item The weights and biases of the first layers are the parameters of the Hamiltonian of the Boltzmann distribution.
+This second linear transformation compute the $2^{N-i}$ possible values of the exponent in the $\rho_i^{\pm}$ functions, Eq.~(\ref{eq:rho_ghann}).
+Next, the two functions $\rho_i^{\pm}$ are obtained by first applying the exponential function to the output of the second layer.
+Then, for each of $\rho_i^{\pm}$, we sum their elements and finally apply the logarithmic function.
+As the last layer, the values $\log\rho_i^{\pm}$ and $x_i^1$ are combined with the right signs, and the sigma function is applied.
+The entire ARNN architecture of the Boltzmann distribution of the general pairwise interacting Hamiltonian ($\text{H}_2\text{ARNN}$) is depicted in Fig.~\ref{fig:arch}.
+The total number of parameters scales exponentially with the system size, making its direct application infeasible for the sampling process.
+Nevertheless, the $\text{H}_2\text{ARNN}$ architecture shows some interesting features: \begin{itemize} \item The weights and biases of the first layer are the parameters of the Hamiltonian of the Boltzmann distribution.
 As far as the author knows, this is the first time that this connection is derived. \item Residual connections among layers, due to the $x_i^1$ variables, naturally emerge from the derivation.
 The importance of residual connections has recently been highlighted \cite{10.48550/arxiv.1512.03385} and has become a crucial element in the success of the ResNet and transformer architectures \cite{vaswani2017attention}, in classification and generation tasks.
 They were presented as a way to improve the training of deep neural networks avoiding the exploding and vanishing gradient problem.
-In our context, they represent the direct interactions among the variable $x_i$ and all the previous variables $\mathbf{x}_{<i}$.
+In this context, they represent the direct interactions among the variable $x_i$ and all the previous variables $\mathbf{x}_{<i}$.